angeligareta/TowerOfHanoi/README.md

 1 Instruction -\> 7.25576E-09
 ```
 **So, if the Hanoi Tower legend is true and we calculate the elapsed time for 64
 disks the result in years would be 4166.
-However, it
+However, it’s impossible to move the disks
+manually at that speed, so we are safe!**